 Tips for Talking to your Friends about Anxiety/OCD

-The decision to talk to your friends about what you are going through with your anxiety/OCD is always completely up to you, and there is no "one size fits all" answer.
+The decision to talk to your friends about what you are going through with your anxiety/OCD is always completely up to you.
+There is no "one-size-fits-all" answer.
 It doesn't make you a bad friend if you choose not to share every part of your life!

 The National Alliance on Mental Illness (NAMI) recommends that a good time to talk to others about your mental health is "when you are well, when it serves a purpose, and/or when you’re ready."
 When making the decision of whether or not to disclose your OCD/anxiety to friends, there are several questions that you can reflect on:

-- Do your symptoms cause problems with you socially (e.g., avoidance of certain activities, tardiness when making plans), such that it may be beneficial to clue your friends into the truth about the real reasons for your difficulties?
+2. Do your symptoms cause problems with you socially (e.g., avoidance of certain activities, tardiness when making plans)?
+Could it be beneficial to clue your friends into the truth about the real reasons for your difficulties?

-- Do you genuinely think it would be helpful for you to share your anxiety/OCD, or are you being pressured into sharing your illness?
+3. Do you genuinely think it would be helpful for you to share your anxiety/OCD?
+Or, are you being pressured into sharing your illness?

-- Are there cultural or religious factors to consider, such as whether there is more or less stigma of mental illness in your community?
+5. Are there cultural or religious factors to consider?
+Is there more or less stigma of mental illness in your community?

 If you are unsure whether or not to share about your anxiety/OCD with others, consider making a list of pros and cons.
 You can then reflect on this list to determine if the benefits of sharing outweigh the potential risks of doing so.